afifmohammed/adotic/README.txt

 Since we have a class that by convention maps to the stored procedure and we have a return type that is the same too, we can simply do the following to call the procedure.

-	IAdoSessoin<Customer> session {get;set;} // reference obtained via property or ctor injection
+	// reference obtained via property or ctor injection IAdoSessoin<Customer> session {get;set;}

-	var customers = session.Execute(new CustomersByNameAndAgeQuery {Name = 'Mary', Age = 34});
+	var customers = session.Execute(
+			new CustomersByNameAndAgeQuery {Name = 'Mary', Age = 34});

 We did not have to write any code to add parameters to the procedure, map returned data reader columns to the CLR type, or even have to manage with opening and closing the connection.

-Lets say for arguments sake the Dob stored as a long in the database.
-We now have a property mismatch since the CLR type declares it as an DateTime.
+Lets say for arguments sake the Dob is stored as a long in the database.
+We now have a property mismatch since the CLR type declares it as DateTime.

 By implementing the following class we can handle this mapping exception.